-Notifications mean that Checkmk actively informs users in case of problems or other important events.
+In Checkmk, notification means that users are actively informed in the case of problems or other events in the monitoring.
 This is most commonly achieved using emails.
-There are numerous other methods — such as sending a text, or the redirection to a ticket system.
-Checkmk provides a simple interface to enable you to script your own notification method.
+However, there are also many other methods, such as sending SMS or forwarding to a ticket system.
+Checkmk provides a simple interface for writing scripts for your own notification methods.

-a change from a steady to an unsteady (flapping) state
+The change between a steady and an unsteady (flapping) state.

-the start or end of a planned downtime
+The start or end of a scheduled downtime.

-the Confirmation of a problem (Acknowledgement) by a user
+The acknowledgement of a problem by a user.

-Checkmk utilises a rules-based system for configuring the notifications — with which it can implement very demanding requirements.
+Checkmk utilizes a rule-based system that allows you to create user notifications from these monitoring events — and this can also be used to implement very demanding requirements.
 A simple notification by email — which is entirely satisfactory in many cases — is nonetheless quick to set up.

-The following procedure has proven to effectively tune notifications:
+The following procedure has been proven to be effective for the fine-tuning of notifications:

 Step 2: Next switch the notifications to be active only for yourself.
 Reduce the ‘static’ caused by sporadic, short duration problems.
-Adjust further threshold values, make use of Predictive Monitoring, increase the Maximum number of check attempts, or utilise Delay … notifications as needed.
-And of course if genuine problems are responsible, attempt to get them under control.
+To do this, adjust further threshold values, use predictive monitoring if necessary, increase the number of check attempts or try delayed notifications.
+And of course if genuine problems are responsible, attempt to get these under control.

 Step 3: Once your own inbox is tolerably peaceful, activate the notifications for your colleagues.
 Create efficient contact groups so that each contact only receives notifications relevant to them.